-Welcome to the Limestone Coast, home to the Umpherston Sinkhole.
+Welcome to the Limestone Coast, the land of natural wonders and wine.

 Mount Gambier’s Umpherston Sinkhole is a beautiful sunken garden, right in the middle of town.
 Once an underground limestone cave, a giant crater was formed when the chamber’s roof collapsed many years ago.
 Over time, the sinkhole was transformed into a picturesque garden.
 It is now blanketed with flowers, plants and lush green grass.
 Travelling with the family in tow?
 Here's our guide to the ultimate family-friendly trip to Mount Gambier.

 Blue Lake and Little Blue Lake, Limestone Coast